TylerHight/TradingBot/docs/architecture_overview.md

 ## Conclusion

-The architecture of TradingBot is designed for flexibility and efficiency, integrating various components to automate trading decisions and optimize performance.
+The architecture of Main is designed for flexibility and efficiency, integrating various components to automate trading decisions and optimize performance.
 Each layer of the system contributes to a comprehensive and adaptive trading strategy, ensuring robust handling of market data and effective risk management.
-By supporting both stock and cryptocurrency trading, TradingBot provides diverse opportunities for automated investment strategies.
+By supporting both stock and cryptocurrency trading, Main provides diverse opportunities for automated investment strategies.